shivshankardayal/full-website/books/gnu-linux/source/preface.rst

 internet scattered everywhere.
 It is time to make a garland of these beautiful flowers.

+I will use GNU manual's contents extensively to explain the topics.
 The emphasis has been given on examples which one cna try on his/her own system.
 The practice when done by the reader make him feel confident.
 This is very imporatnt because command prompt of GNU/Linux even though is very well